School of the Epiphany: Facilities

-The original building, built in 1938, houses the K – 8th grade classrooms (two classrooms per grade, with 30–37 students per classroom), the faculty room, the portable Mac lab, the music room (previously a convent), a cafeteria where hot lunch is served Tuesday through Friday, several bathrooms, and offices for the learning specialist, principal & vice principal (currently connecting offices), counselor, nurse, and main activity.
+The original building, built in 1938, houses the K – 8th grade classrooms (two classrooms per grade, with 30–37 students per classroom), the faculty room, the portable Mac lab, the music room (previously a convent), several bathrooms, and offices for the learning specialist, principal, counselor, and main activity.
 The halls are decorated with much student work.
 On the first floor is the awards wall, with "Student of the Month" and various other awards won by the students.

 The newer building, christened Nano Nagle Hall after the foundress of the Presentation Sisters, was built in 2003.
 The hall houses athletics awards, a gymnasium, a library, the vending machine room (with two vending machines that are off-limits to students during school hours), and both eighth grade classrooms, one of which is a science lab.

 Each classroom has at least Three Apple computers that students use for research.
-The sixth grade lockers are located in their classrooms, while the seventh and eighth grade students have lockers in the hallways of their classrooms.
+The sixth grade lockers are located outside their classrooms in the main building, while the seventh and eighth grade students have lockers in the hallways of their classrooms in the Nano Nagle Hall.